 Using a employee scheduling software like Snap Schedule would have made this task much easier.
 The program allows you to set up schedules by shifts, teams, specific posts, and even the skills required for those posts.
 Employees can also be limited by hours worked.
 This prevents you from accidentally going into un-billable overtime when designing your schedule.

 The process is simple.
 You start out by laying out each post and specifying the hours it will be worked.
 You also specify the skills needed.
 Does the employee need to be an EMT or certified to run a scanning machine?
 Put that into the post requirements.
 Setting up teams will allow you to group employees together at specific sites or to perform specific tasks.
 You may need one team running the scanning station; while another, patrols the perimeter.

-Snap Schedule has a great visual interface so you can actually “see” what you are setting up.
+Snap Schedule guard scheduling software has a great visual interface so you can actually “see” what you are setting up.
 You may have to either limit the detail or get a larger monitor to take it all in.
 It really doesn’t matter as the program will “see” the data.
 It will prevent you from making mistakes when making assignments.

 When you are doing an initial proposal the reports in Snap Schedule provide a wealth of planning information.
 It tells you how many employees, with what skill sets, will be required.
 This makes it easy to plug in cost data on your proposal spreadsheet.
 It also makes it easy for HR to hire or train employees with the needed skills sets.
 Assigning actual employees to posts on the contract you just won is a matter of simple substitution.